Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 Prices:

-The official website Inside the Volcano, where you can book the expedition is located here
+The official Inside the Volcano website, where you can book the tour, is here.

 Fun Facts about Þríhnúkagígur / Thrihnukagigur

-In August 2015, members of the Icelandic band Kaleo and fourteen support staff members descended into the volcano’s magma chamber and recorded a live version of the band’s song “Way Down We Go”
+In August 2015, members of the Icelandic band Kaleo and fourteen members of the support team descended into the magma chamber and recorded a live version of “Way Down We Go”.

-In 2016, the organizers of the Secret Solstice music festival announced that alternative rock musician Chino Moreno from the band Deftones would perform the first public concert in a volcano’s magma chamber.
+In 2016, the organisers of the Secret Solstice festival announced that alternative-rock musician Chino Moreno of Deftones would perform the first public concert inside a volcano’s magma chamber.

-Active Volcanoes of Iceland – Volcanic Eruptions on the Reykjanes Peninsula
+Active volcanoes of Iceland – eruptions on the Reykjanes Peninsula

 Eruption Fagradalsfjall Litli – Hrútur in Iceland.jpg

-Eruption in March 2024: On March 16, a fissure approximately 3 km long opened between Stóra-Skógfell and Sýlingarfell, threatening the town of Grindavík.
-The eruption lasted until May 9, 2024.
-Grindavik volcano
+March 2024 eruption: On 16 March, a fissure about 3 km long opened between Stóra-Skógfell and Sýlingarfell, threatening the town of Grindavík.
+The eruption lasted until 9 May 2024.

-Eruption in May 2024: On May 29, another eruption began, during which the fissure expanded to about 3.4 km.
-It lasted 24 days, ending on June 22.
+May 2024 eruption: On 29 May, another eruption began and the fissure expanded to about 3.4 km.
+It lasted 24 days and ended on 22 June.

-Volcanoes and earthquakes are a constant feature of Iceland.
+Volcanoes and earthquakes are part of everyday Icelandic geography.

-I recommend the website Ferlir.is and the post Þríhnúkagígur – fyrirhugað aðgengi on the topic of the discovery of the Thrihnukagigur volcano
+I also recommend Ferlir.is and the article Þríhnúkagígur – fyrirhugað aðgengi if you want more background on the discovery of the volcano.

 Copyrights: Vedur.is